x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/mailbox-servers/recreate-arbitration-mailboxes.md

 - The computer that you use to run Setup.exe /PrepareAD requires access to Setup.exe in the Exchange installation files:

-    1. Use your most recently downloaded copy of the Exchange ISO image file, or download an updated copy from [Updates for Exchange 2016](../../new-features/updates.md) or [Updates for Exchange 2019](../../new-features-2019/updates.md).
+    1. Use your most recently downloaded copy of the Exchange ISO image file, or download an updated copy from [Updates for Exchange Server](../../new-features/updates.md).

     2. In File Explorer, right-click on the Exchange ISO image file and then select **Mount**.
 Note the virtual DVD drive letter that's assigned.